How To Bank Securely Online:

 Several types of electronic fraud specifically target online banking.
 Some of the more popular types are described below:

 Phishing attacks use fake email messages from an agency or individual pretending to represent your bank or financial institution.
 The email asks you to provide sensitive information (name, password, account number, and so forth) and provides links to a counterfeit web site.
-If you follow the link and provide the requested information, intruders can access your personal account
+If you follow the link and provide the requested information, intruders can access your personal account information and finances.

 In some cases, pop-up windows can appear in front of a copy of a genuine bank web site.
 The real web site address is displayed; however, any information you type directly into the pop-up will go to unauthorized users.
 (In a similar scheme, called “Vishing,” a person calls you and pretends to be a bank representative seeking to verify account information.)